Skip to main content Skip to footer

 Ravengill will provide a range of benefits for the local community, including a fund which will deliver direct investment into community projects and initiatives.
 The fund will reflect Scottish Government best practice guidance and will provide a minimum of £5,000 per MW of installed capacity of wind energy.

-In addition to our in-person meetings and events, there will be an opportunity to provide feedback on community benefits via BizGive’s new AssetFace engagement platform.
-AssetFace will make engagement on community benefits quicker, easier, more collaborative and transparent.
-A Small Projects community benefit fund of £5,000 will also been launched to support the use of the AssetFace platform.
-Grants of up to £500 will be available to support a range of local initiatives in the area.
+To support engagement on community benefits, a Small Projects community benefit fund of £5,000 has also been launched to support the use of the AssetFace platform.
+The Small Projects fund offers grants of up to £500 and is available to support community-led initiatives in the area.

 If you would like to get in touch with us in relation to Ravengill please email: ravengill@renewcopower.com